Tax filing information 2020

-the forms correctly.
-Non-residents for U.S. tax purposes should only use the Sprintax
+- Non-residents for tax purposes should use Sprintax software to prepare their taxes.

 scholarships (such as room and board) or tax treaty benefits for either payroll income

 or reportable scholarships (or both).
 The university is required to mail Form 1042-S

 to you NO LATER than 15 March.
 You may also receive this electronically through your

 Glacier account in Glacier Online Tax Compliance if you selected that option.

 - 1095-B or C: documents that you were covered with health insurance meeting the requirements of

 the Affordable Care Act (ACA) and are not subject to a tax penalty for not having

 health insurance.
 This is only applicable for people who are U.S. residents for tax